WHO ARE YOU LISTENING TO?

 3 And Jehoiada took two wives for him, and he had sons and daughters.

-Unfortunately today, many of our political leaders don’t have men like Jehoiada as their counselors or advisers to guide and influence them to do what is right in God’s sight.
+Unfortunately, today, many political leaders don’t have men like Jehoiada as their counselors or advisers to guide and influence them to do what is right in God’s sight.

-The Scripture testifies that all the days of Jehoiada the priest King Joash listened to him and thus walked in the ways of the LORD and did mighty exploits.
+The Scripture testifies that all the days of Jehoiada King Joash listened to him and thus walked in the ways of the LORD and did mighty exploits.

 Joash mobilized all the priests and the Levites and all the people of Judah to repair the house of the LORD.
 At the king’s command, they made a chest and set it outside at the gate of the house of the LORD, and all the people gave willingly and generously towards the repair of the house of the LORD.